mark3lau/baolau2/README.md

 <hr>

 ## <u>6.
 Lucidchart</u>
-I used lucidchart to help me draw up the structure of my game, from the beginning of the game with the welcome message and instructions through the various options the user could take, from displaying the various clues through to user guessing the word correctly or not, and how the application would tackle each possibility.
+I used lucidchart to structure the restaurant website and its various functions.
+Taking in the user's journey from the home page through the various options of registering an account to loggin in, and the functions to make a booking, and then to view, update or delete their bookings.

 ![lucidchart](screenshots/harry_potter_wordle_lucidchart.jpeg "Lucidchart")

 <hr>

 ## <u>7.
 Technology</u>
-* <b>Python</b> was used to run this interactive command-line application.

-* The <b>Termcolor</b> module was used to add basic color styles to text in the terminal.
+* <b>HTML:</b> Used to structure the content of my web pages and create the overall layout.

+* <b>CSS:</b> Used to style and customize the appearance of my web pages, including the colors, fonts, and layout.

+* <b>JavaScript:</b> Used to add interactivity to my web pages, such as form validation and animations.

+* <b>Python:</b> Used as the back-end programming language to handle server-side logic, including processing user input, interacting with my database, and generating dynamic content.

+* <b>Django:</b> A high-level Python framework used to build the back-end of the website, including handling requests and responses, managing database models, and rendering templates.

+* <b>Bootstrap:</b> Used to create a responsive and mobile-friendly user interface, and to take advantage of its pre-built components and styles.

+* <b>ElephantSQL:</b> Used to manage and interact with the website's database, including querying data and updating records.

 * <b>Gitpod</b> was the application chosen to develop the site.